Internal Medicine Residency – Central

 Clinical reasoning curriculum

-All incoming residents will participate in a year-long workshop series dedicated to POCUS training.
-You will receive hands-on training for core POCUS topics pertinent to internal medicine trained physicians.
+All incoming residents participate in a year-long, longitudinal workshop series dedicated to point-of-care ultrasound (POCUS) training.
+Through hands-on instruction, residents gain practical skills in core POCUS applications that are highly relevant to internal medicine practice.

 Other unique educational sessions include:

-- Standardized patient sessions: Designed to hone key clinical communication skills in difficult conversations
+- Standardized patient sessions: Designed to hone key clinical communication skills with attention to navigating difficult or high-stakes conversations.

-Geisinger internal medicine residents have the opportunity to apply for and participate in a Clinician Educator Track.
-The purpose of this track is to provide internal medicine resident physicians with a foundation in medical education in preparation for possible future careers as clinician educators.
-As the rigors of intern year preclude involvement in this track, it is completed over the second and third years of residency.
-Those residents completing the track receive preferential consideration for chief residency positions.
-Upon successful completion of the clinician educator track, each resident will receive a certificate of distinction in medical education.
+Geisinger internal medicine residents have the opportunity to apply for and participate in a clinical educator track.
+The track offers participants a structured pathway for developing foundational skills in medical education in preparation for future careers as clinical educators.
+Due to the demands of intern year, the track is completed over the second and third years of residency.
+Participants receive preferential consideration for chief residency positions and are awarded a Certificate of Distinction in Medical Education upon successful completion.

 Timeline